lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 ```
 Smart Brevity Rules:
-1. Shorter is better; A one syllable word is more powerful than a two syllable word is more powerful than a three syllable word.
+1. Shorter is better; A one-syllable word is more powerful than a two-syllable word is more powerful than a three-syllable word.
 2. Deploy strong words; A strong word is vivid, concise, and something you can see and real.
 3. Purge weak words; If you wouldn't say it at a bar or the beach, kill it.
 Do not use words that make you sound smart.
 4. Avoid foggy words; Say what is happening and avoid words like 'could', 'may', and 'might'.
 Tell me what is really happening.
-5. Use active verbs; Using active verbs brings action to your writing.
+5. Use active verbs; active verbs bring action to your writing.
 Use this formula: [who] [doing what].
 6. Embrace strong phrases; Short, crisp, punchy = memorable, clear, smart.
 7. Check yourself; After writing, look at every sentence and see if you can write it with 1 fewer syllable with stronger words.
 Do you understand?